vogtrj/garmin-gear-bot/README.md

 Note: using a fake `activity_id` (like `99999999`) means the gear write to Garmin Connect will fail, which is fine for testing the Telegram flow.
 Use a real activity ID if you want to test the full end-to-end write.

+You can also test the trigger path end-to-end by clicking the Inject node's button manually — this fires a check immediately without waiting for the schedule.

 ---

 ## Updating the Service